-If your engine is shut down or you've just applied DCC power pressing F17 twice (toggling it on then off) will start the Extended Start-Up sounds.
-This is very similar to F3 except you will hear the crew talking back and forth about getting the engine ready to run.
+If your engine is shut down or you've just applied DCC power pressing F17 twice (toggling it on then off) will start the Extended Start-Up the Extended Shut Down sounds by pressing F18 twice (toggling on then off).
+The Extended Shut Down is very similar to F3 in that the engine will ultimately shut down, but in the case of Extended Shut Down you will hear the crew talking back and forth about how the engine ran, time schedules, etc.